 Benjamin Franklin, one of America’s Founding Fathers, cherished his walking stick.
 This simple object, adorned with a liberty fur cap at the top, conveys a powerful message about America’s national character at its inception.

 Americans are a diverse group of people.
 The artifacts they’ve left behind and in the collections of the Smithsonian help reveal who they were and what they reflect about our nation.
 Take Benjamin Franklin’s walking stick, on exhibit at the National Museum of American History.

 Franklin willed his cane “to my friend, and the friend of mankind, General Washington…”

 Franklin himself described it as, “My fine crab-tree walking stick, with a gold head curiously wrought in the form of the cap of liberty…” He wrote those words in his codicil to his Last Will and Testament in 1789.
 As he contemplated his life and role in crafting the new republic of the United States, Franklin made his final bequest.
 Franklin willed his cane “to my friend, and the friend of mankind, General Washington.
 If it were a sceptre, he has merited it, and it would become it.”

 Franklin in France

 What does this walking stick tell us about the American personality during Revolutionary times?
-What did it tell Franklin’s contemporaries about Benjamin Franklin and about the new United States?
-Well, just as George Washington fought for independence on American soil, Franklin battled in France as the American commissioner, essentially the first ambassador.
+What did it tell Franklin’s contemporaries about Benjamin Franklin?
+About the new United States?
+Just as George Washington fought for independence on American soil, Franklin battled in France as the American commissioner, essentially the first ambassador.

 Franklin…was America’s most renowned personality—a statesman, a scientist, and a man of cultural and civic accomplishment respected at home and abroad.